sigmaris/python-gssapi/docs/source/examples.rst

 ^^^^^^^^^^^^^^^^^^^^

 Integrity protection is provided by the :meth:`~gssapi.ctx.Context.get_mic` and :meth:`~gssapi.ctx.Context.verify_mic` methods on :class:`~gssapi.ctx.Context`.
-The MIC is a small token which can be calculated over a message by one peer, then sent along with that message to the other peer and verified at the other end.
-If the message (or the MIC) have been tampered with in transit, the verification will fail.
+The message integrity code (MIC) is a small token which can be calculated over a message by one peer, then sent along with that message to the other peer and verified at the other end.
+If the message (or the MIC) have been modified in transit, the verification will fail.

 In order to use integrity protection, the initiator should include :const:`gssapi.C_INTEG_FLAG` in the ``req_flags`` parameter to :class:`~gssapi.ctx.InitContext`: